GhostKato/server-messenger/README.md

    - Secure password change through tokens (JWT) for increased protection of personal libraries.
    - Quick authorization and login through google accounts.

-2. **Contact Storage and Management:**
+2. **Storage and management messages:**

-   - Contacts are stored in a database with data such as name, number, contact type, mail, and metadata.
+   - Messages are stored in a database with such data, message text, sender, recipient and metadata.

-3. **Filtering:**

-   - Filter by favorite contacts.

-4. **API for frontend interaction:**
+3. **API for frontend interaction:**

    - Roouts for performing basic operations such as: registration, authorization, update, end of session, sending mail, new password.